-For information performance against the NEM requirement (49.85Hz and 50.15Hz) is also shown.
-Against the NEM frequency band the frequency standard would not be met.
-To meet
+For information performance against the NEM requirement (49.85Hz and 50.15Hz for 99% of the time) is also shown.
+Against the NEM frequency band the frequency standard would be met for each month.

 2.2 Load Rejection

 Load rejection reserve service is calculated for dispatch purposes, with quantities of this service being dynamic and not currently recorded for historic analysis.
 The requirement for this year was 120MW and no overfrequency events above 51Hz were recorded.